 “Finding Ourselves in the Story” – Growing Faith & Play for Friends

-Finding Ourselves in the Story Project Update:
+Finding Ourselves in the Story Project Update: May 2025

 With gratitude, Faith & Play Stories is delighted to announce a project to expand our work, having received a generous grant from the Thomas H. & Mary Williams Shoemaker Fund.